knewplay/knewhub/deployment-guide.md

 1. `sudo blkid /dev/sdb` to find the UUID for the disk
 2. Add the content of the [`fstab` file](/deployment/files/fstab) to `/etc/stab`, making sure to replace the `<UUID_VALUE>` with the value from the previous step
 3. `sudo umount /dev/sdb` to unmount the disk
-4. `sudo mount -a` to mount the disk using fstab

 ## Deploy using Mina